ptrebert/project-diploid-assembly/tutorial.md

 # Pipeline tutorial: how to run a diploid genome assembly

-The following step-by-step instructions describe how to configure and run the diploid genome assembly pipeline either on new/custom data, or to reproduce the HGSVC assemblies.
+The following step-by-step instructions describe how to configure and run the diploid genome assembly pipeline either on new/custom data, or on the preconfigured HGSVC data to reproduce the HGSVC assemblies.
 This tutorial covers all generic configuration steps, and should thus also be read before running the pipeline [demo](demo.md) dataset.
 Pipeline execution is **only** supported on **Linux systems**.

 ## Required input data
 The pipeline has been tested with PacBio CLR, HiFi, and Oxford Nanopore ultra-long reads.
 The expected input formats